Nigerian workers strike to demand reversal of Tinubu's reforms | Headlines

 - Nigeria

-Unions staged a strike a month ago but suspended their action following an offer of talks with the government, but those did not result in concessions sufficient to placate organised labour.
-Most banks in the capital city of Abuja were shut on Tuesday while electricity workers were locked out of their premises by unions, causing power cuts in most homes and offices in the capital.
+"We cannot do this in an atmosphere devoid of industrial peace," Lalong told reporters late on Monday.
+Unions staged a strike a month ago but suspended their action following an offer of talks with the government, but those did not result in sufficient concessions to placate them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)